thejspr/thejspr.com/_posts/2021-10-14-jsbundling-and-esbuild-in-rails-6-application.md

 5. Make it work :) It's highly dependent on your setup, whether you are using webpack etc. Mostly it should be fairly straightforward.
-6. If you are using a separate yarn install on github actions, remove it as it's not take care of via rails.
+6. If you are using a separate yarn install on github actions, remove it as it's now taken care of by rails.
 7. Ensure you have yarn/node available if you are on Heroku:
 `heroku buildpacks:add --index 1 heroku/nodejs`
 8. Deploy